Skip to content

 Fuel the Body Fuel the Soul icon logo

 Developed by Sisters.
 Gail Trippett, Linda Markway, Eileen McCann and the late Miriam Ukeritis, Fuel the Body, Fuel the Soul relies on sisters from all over the congregation to serve as presenters, chefs and facilitators.
-The program has been gathering monthly since November 2023.
+The program is set to run from October 2024 to May 2025.

 Upcoming sessions